-- The Shingwauk Anishinaabe Students’ Association Scholarship is given to an Anishinaabe, First Nations, Métis or Inuit student in any year of study, who demonstrates financial need.
+- The Shingwauk Anishinaabe Students’ Association Scholarship is given to an Anishinaabe, First Nation, Inuit or Métis student in any year of study, who demonstrates financial need.

 For more information about financial support, including scholarships and bursaries, view Algoma’s list of scholarships and bursaries or connect with the Anishinaabe Student Advisor at the Anishinaabe Initiatives Division.